transformerlab/transformerlab-docs/blog/2025-02-19-how-to-plugin/how_to_plugin.md

 tags: [plugin, transformerlab, guide]
 ---

-# How to Plugin?
-A Step-by-Step Guide to Transformer Lab Plugins

 In this guide, we'll walk through creating an evaluator plugin within Transformer Lab named **sample-data-print**.
-This plugin will load a dataset available within Transformer Lab and print its contents, along with some sample parameters.
+This plugin will load a dataset and print its contents, along with some sample parameters, using the new `tlab_trainer` decorator approach.

 <!--truncate-->